iSHAREScheme/Documentation/introduction/standards.rst

 OAuth 2.0
 ---------

 OAuth is a widely used security standard that enables secure access to protected resources in a fashion that is friendly to web APIs.
 It is a delegation protocol that provides authorization across systems.
 OAuth is about *how to get a token* and *how to use a token*.
 OAuth replaces the password-sharing antipattern with a deleagtion protocol that's simultaneosly more secure and more usable.
-OAuth focused on solving a small set of problems and solving them well, whch makes it a suitable component within larger security systems.
+OAuth focused on solving a small set of problems and solving them well, which makes it a suitable component within larger security systems.

 iSHARE uses the OAuth 2.0 protocol for authenticating parties and providing access tokens when requesting access to a service within iSHARE.
 For the most recent version of the OAuth 2.0 specification visit `oauth.net <https://oauth.net/2/>`_.